hayattgd/hayattgd/README.md

 # From?

-im from japan and learning english, so my english may be kinda weired.
+im from japan and learning english, so my english may be kinda weird.